-15 The deadline to achieve a sustainable exploitation rate by 2025 at the latest, beyond the original 2020 CFP deadline, was established exceptionally for the demersal stocks managed under the in the western Mediterranean multiannual plan.
+The deadline to achieve a sustainable exploitation rate by 2025 at the latest, beyond the original 2020 CFP deadline, was established exceptionally for the demersal stocks managed under the in the western Mediterranean multiannual plan.

-16 ClientEarth, 2020.
+ClientEarth, 2020.
 Setting Total Allowable Catches (TACs) in the context of the Landing Obligation.
 July 2020.

 - In the case of stocks with zero catch advice, ensure that 'bycatch TACs' are not granted unless and until the relevant Member States put in place a bycatch reduction or rebuilding plan that effectively (1) reduces bycatch, (2) sets the relevant stocks on a pathway to recovery above levels capable of producing MSY as soon as possible, and (3) is closely monitored and enforced using remote electronic monitoring (REM) with cameras.
-See section 6 for further details. - Do not remove TACs, as the removal of a direct limit on fishing mortality is not a sustainable management solution.
+See section 5 for further details. - Do not remove TACs, as the removal of a direct limit on fishing mortality is not a sustainable management solution.
 In instances where a TAC has already been removed (e.g. dab and flounder and several deep-sea stocks), it should be reinstated.
 Removing a TAC downgrades the concerned stock from a situation where the catches are capped to limit fishing mortality, to a situation where catches are effectively unlimited.
-Even if a stock is not directly targeted, removing a TAC could leave a stock exposed to an unsustainably high fishing mortality, such as through high discarding rates. - Prioritise and apply environmental criteria for national allocation of fishing opportunities, for example through incentivising low impact fishing practices and penalising destructive fishing practices.
+Even if a stock is not directly targeted, removing a TAC could leave a stock exposed to an unsustainably high fishing mortality, such as through high discarding rates. - When considering (re)opening of fisheries, apply a gradual, precautionary approach to safeguard population health, particularly for vulnerable species.
+For example, the spurdog fishery was reopened with individuals of 100 cm or less being taken off the prohibited species list and the TAC reinstated.
+As this population had previously collapsed, the reopening should have been more cautious, as noted by the UK-EU Written Record, to prevent a boom and bust scenario. - Prioritise and apply environmental criteria for national allocation of fishing opportunities, for example through incentivising use of selective fishing gear and low impact fishing practices and penalising destructive fishing practices.
 The European Commission should provide a precise definition of low-impact fishing, monitor compliance with Article 17 of the CFP Basic Regulation, and require the Member States to make their allocation criteria public. - The Council should increase the transparency of the decision-making process regarding fishing opportunities and apply the recommendations of the European Ombudsman to proactively publish documents related to the adoption of the TAC Regulation at the time they are circulated to Member States or as soon as possible thereafter.
 Transparency principles should also be applied to the negotiations with the UK, Norway and other coastal states, in line with the Aarhus Convention on Access to Information, Public Participation in Decision-Making and Access to Justice in Environmental Matters (Aarhus Convention).
-18
+This includes continued access for NGOs to relevant plenary sessions of international negotiations as well as engagement with the relevant negotiation teams throughout the process.